SDC-ACTION/productInformation-service/README.md

 API Endpoints
   1. GET (/api/products/:product_id)
-    *Gets the product information based on the params of product_id
+    Gets the product information based on the params of product_id
   2. POST (/api/products)
-    *Pass in JSON object containing the product information *For example:
+    Pass in JSON object containing the product information For example:
-    ```
+    ```javascript
       {
         "id": 300,
         "description": "test product to send",